Charlotte, Destinations, North Carolina, Travel, USA

 Two Scoops Creamery

-We were full from lunch when we arrived at Bosna Market so we didn’t sit down for a meal.
-Instead, we explored the shelves of the tiny shop, picking up some candies to bring back home with us.
+We were too full from lunch when we arrived at Bosna Market so we didn’t sit down for a meal.
+As a consolation, we explored the shelves of the tiny shop, picking up some candies from the Bosnian grocer to bring back home with us.
 Next time, we’d save room and enjoy a bite at one of their few tables.

 Enat Ethiopian Restaurant